Avast Premium Security Review 2023: Is It Worth It?

 The Avast Premium Security Deep Scan details after the scan is finished.

 Using the scanning features was easy, and there were no issues with either Deep Scan or Smart Scan.
 For more specific scanning, Avast offers a Targeted Scan where you can select only the files or folders you want to check.
-If you use external devices, the antivirus also includes External Storage Scan.
+It also offers a Boot-Time Scan, which will scan your device during the next system startup.

 Phishing protection

 One of the most common methods of phishing is through email.
 In an email, a scammer will send links or attachments that lead you to malicious websites and attempt to steal your information.
-Avast Premium Security includes the Email Guardian feature that scans your direct emails and flags anything suspicious.
+Avast's paid plans include the Email Guardian feature, which scans your direct emails and flags anything suspicious.

 Firewall